Child and Family Services

 As the child’s guardian with full parental responsibility, you make the decision about what is best for your child.

-Carers of children in out-of-home care have been encouraged to send children in their care to school from 29 April.
-Children in out-of-home care sometimes have additional needs and vulnerabilities and school can provide important routine, structure and extra support.
+Children in out-of-home care sometimes have additional needs and vulnerabilities and school can provide important routine and structure.

 Whatever you decide for the children in your care, encourage them to learn.
 You can do this in different ways – from reading, to home projects, to online learning sites.